Code-Institute-Submissions/gioZAK-ChessLimerick-P1/README.md

 - The icons used in the home page are from [Font Awesome](https://fontawesome.com/)
 ### Media
 - The images used on the home, gallery and background image for the sign up page were taken from [Unsplash] (https://unsplash.com)
+### Credit Mentor

+I would like to credit my mentor Narender Singh who motivated me and pushed me to do a better project.